supershowwei/ImgurUploader-MarkdownMonster-Addin/README.md

 ![](https://i.imgur.com/CQDVDM5.png)

-4. Assign a image file path (or paste image from clipboard) and click upload button.
+4. Assign a image file path and click upload button.
+(Or paste image from clipboard that will upload automatically.)

 #### Assign a image file path